Updated: Apr 18

 I have always loved the Japanese art aesthetic.
 My Grandmother used to travel to Japan in the 1960's and bring back handcrafted treasures.
 I lived in NYC straight out of art school and worked in an art shop famous for its Japanese papers and began experimenting with paper and bamboo sculptures.
 Finally, I traveled to Japan to visit country villages famous for paper making and indigo dyeing in the 1980's.

-Now comes the OBSESSION.
+Now comes the PASSION.
 I fell in love with the rocks and had a large collection of rocks from my desert walks.
 I went to sleep, dreaming of making big bowls of rocks, big rocks. wrapping boulders outside.
 I bought some supplies and began to teach myself to make the knots and work with the rocks I had.

 My First Wrapped Rock!